The Great Race of Eighteen Seventy-One

-There is a remarkable picture in the issue of the Graphic published on the 8th of July 1871.
+There is a remarkable picture in the issue of The Graphic published on 8 July 1871.
 The scene is dominated by a flock of birds streaming up into the sky from a building of vast dimensions, which on closer inspection turns out to be the Crystal Palace in Sydenham.
 The dwarfing of the distant structure by the birds at the front of the flock completely defies expectations.
 The picture is charged with a surreal beauty.

-The birds are in fact pigeons, and those “portraits” that are large enough to have appreciable detail have been drawn and engraved with dazzling skill.
-Each subject is individual, not only in the layering of the feathers, but also in the the angle of flight, and the position of the wings.
+The birds are in fact pigeons, and those ‘portraits’ that are large enough to have appreciable detail have been drawn and engraved with dazzling skill.
+Each subject is individual, not only in the layering of the feathers, but also in the angle of flight and the position of the wings.
 They are endlessly varied, the product of an age that delighted in eye-catching arrangements of brilliantly coloured birds in glass cases.

 Even before 1871 the pigeon race or concours was a common activity in Belgium.
 One would find a société colombophile in almost every town and village, the purpose of which was to train pigeons voyageurs to travel great distances.
 One such society was said to own fifteen thousand birds.
 There were reports of epic journeys into Belgium from way beyond its borders.
 Pigeons released in Rome, for example, made their way back to Liège, crossing the Apennines and the Alps at altitudes in excess of seven thousand feet.

 Belgium could claim famous varieties.
 The smerle from Liège was noted for its speed.
 The cumulet from Antwerp had great stamina, flying so high as to be out of sight for hours.
-And it was in Belgium—and also in the neighbouring countries of France and Holland—that the true homing pigeon was bred.
+And it was in Belgium, and also neighbouring France and Holland, that the true homing pigeon was bred.

-The Anglo-Belgian Pigeon Concours took place on the 24th of June.
+The Anglo-Belgian Pigeon Concours took place on 24 June.
 A large crowd of spectators had gathered on the slopes of Sydenham — it was a Saturday — and they were in festive mood.
-A reporter from the Daily Telegraph noted that a passion for pigeons broke down all barriers, for
+A reporter from The Daily Telegraph noted that a passion for pigeons broke down all barriers, for

 weavers from Bethnal-green, guardsmen from Knightsbridge, students of natural history from all parts of London, many parts of England, and some parts of the European Continent, were instantly on familiar terms with one another, and each with all.